|

 Vernon and Irene Castle created a slow version of Foxtrot,

-and although their version was greeted with enthusiasm, it did not continue
+their version was greeted with enthusiasm, it did not continue in the

-in the studios.
-Vernon & Irene stopped teaching later in 1918, when
+studios.
+Vernon & Irene stopped teaching later in 1918, when Vernon

-Vernon went to Britain to fly with the Royal Air Force in the First
+went to Britain to fly with the Royal Air Force in the First World War.

-World War.
-By the time he returned, Irene was already pursuing her first
+By the time he returned, Irene was already pursuing her first love:

 The Castle Foxtrot is a great slow dance!
 There are innumerable wonderful